prashanthprabhu24/LearnPython/Course1/File2/File2.md

 And humans have their own language like english , spanish etc . and we may need to learn the binary numbers to talk to computers ?

-Here is a scenario : A person-A knows only "english" and Person-B knows only "Spanish".
+**Here is a scenario :** A *Person-A* knows only *"English"* and *Person-B* knows only *"Spanish"*.

 Person-A wants to ask the way to Airport to someone and he sees no one around except Person-B .
 How Could he possibly communicate with him ?
 <img src="file2_1.jpg" width="700" height="400" >